Rural Missionaries of the Philippines

-The Rural Missionaries of the Philippines is a national organization in the Philippines composed of female and male religious clergy and laypeople.
+The Rural Missionaries of the Philippines is a national organization in the Philippines composed of female and male religious clergy and laypeople who advocate for the welfare of peasants in the Philippines.
 The organization engages in missionary and advocacy work among rural communities of farmers, fisherfolk, and indigenous people on the improvement of their lives and on their human rights.
 The group has faced continuous opposition from the Philippine government because of its missionary work.

 History

 The organization was formed on August 15, 1969, as one of the many mission partners of the Association of Major Religious Superiors in the Philippines.

 During the martial law era under then-dictator Ferdinand Marcos, Sr., its members were active in the resistance movement.
 Inocencio T. Ipong, a Roman Catholic lay worker of the RMP was abducted, illegally detained, and tortured in Camp Catitipan, Davao City in 1982.

 In September 2017, the Rural Missionaries of the Philippines-Northern Mindanao Region, Kalumbay Regional Lumad Organization, and Kodao Productions took over the operations of DXJR and rebranded it as Radyo Lumad, serving as the community station for the Lumad.
 It transferred its operations to Brgy.
 Dahilayan.
 It carried news and commentaries from the Radyo ni Juan network every morning, while carrying local programming for the rest of the day.

 RMP's then National Coordinator Sister Patricia Fox was detained by the Philippine government on April 16, 2018, for questioning regarding her engagement in political activities.
 The investigation was initiated after she had joined a fact-finding mission to Mindanao in relation to human rights abuses under martial law.
 She got the ire of then Philippine president Rodrigo Duterte.
 In November 2018, she was deported.